QAnswer/QA-ESWC2021/docs/doc1.6.md

 Up to now the result was always given by the "rdfs:label".
 But in an RDF dataset there are potentially many contextual information that can be shown like descriptions, images, maps and videos.
 To allow QAnswer to display this contextual information your ontology vocabulary has to be aligned by the one used by
 QAnswer.
-This is necessary since there is no common vocabulary to express this type of information in the Semantic Web Community.
+This is necessary since there are different proposed vocabulary to express this type of information in the Semantic Web Community and no one became a standard.
 QAnswer is using the properties used by Wikidata.
 So let's start.

 The main properties to align are the following: